 E10 is petrol containing up to 10% ethanol – with the remainder made up of hydrocarbons.
 Currently, standard (or ‘premium’) petrol contains up to 5% ethanol.
 Ethanol from renewable feedstocks is added to petrol to reduce the fuel’s carbon emissions.

-E10 is the label which will be used for higher ethanol blend petrol in the UK.
-Whilst the “E” of the label is originally derived from ethanol - when ethanol blended on top of hydrocarbon petrol was given “E + % v/v added” labels – its use has since evolved to indicate wider oxygenate content of petrol as more petrol-viable components became available and it is possible that E10 petrol will contain oxygenates in addition to ethanol (such as methanol) in line with the relevant fuel standards.
+E10 is the label that will be used for higher ethanol blend petrol in the UK.
+Whilst the “E” of the label is originally derived from ethanol blended on top of hydrocarbon petrol, hence “E + % v/v added” labels – its use has since evolved to indicate wider oxygenate content of petrol as more petrol-viable components became available.
+E10 for example, could contain other oxygenates in addition to ethanol (such as methanol) in line with the relevant fuel standards.

 At the petrol station, a circular ‘E10’ or ‘E5’ label will be clearly visible on both the petrol dispenser and nozzle, making it easy for you to identify the correct fuel.